Transport in Ukraine: Metro

 In Ukraine, there are 4 metro systems: the Kyiv Metro, the Kharkiv Metro, the Dnipro Metro and the Kryvyi Rih Metro.

-Roads and Auto
+Roads

 The development of public roads in Ukraine is currently lagging behind the pace of motorisation in the country.
 During 1990-2010 the length of the highways network hardly increased at all.
 The density of highways in Ukraine is 6.6 times lower than in France (respectively 0.28 and 1.84 kilometres of roads per square kilometre area of the country).
 The length of express roads in Ukraine is 0.28 thousand km (in Germany – 12.5 thousand kilometres in France – 7.1 thousand kilometres), and the level of funding for each kilometre of road in Ukraine is around 5.5 – 6 times less than in those locations.